Devan021/devan021/REaDME.md

 **More about me:**
 <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">
-- 💻 I’m a Web Development intern  @Tinkerbell with tremendous passion for Software Development and Artificial Intelligence;
+- 💻 I’m a Web Development intern  @BWS with tremendous passion for Software Development and Artificial Intelligence;
-- 💪 Ask me about Machine Learning, Deep Learning, Computer Vision, Research, Data Structures and Algorithms, Computer Networks, Operating Systems;
 - 💬 Worked as a Web Developer Intern @Thinkerbell Labs
 - ⚡️ Fun-Fact: I had a major career transition from being a Biology student to becoming a Software Engineer 😅.
 I love Grey's Anatomy, Money Heist, running, cooking, coffee and almost everything with a dark theme!
 I'm also a big-time foodie
 - 📫 Reach out to me: devansp2020@gmail.com